• Skip to main content

 In Yuan dynasty, it belonged to Lu Xuan Mansion of Tubo kingdom

-In Ming dynasty, it was under the jurisdiction of the ancient Kham
+In Ming dynasty, it was under jurisdiction of ancient Kham

 In Qing Dynasty, it was part of Songpan county, Sichuan Province.